Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Riesz-like singular kernels

 \begin{remark} Assuming that the kernel $K$ is such that $\Hreg$ can be chosen equal or close to 1, the rate is really determined by the minimum between $\alpha$ and $\frac{1}{2} - \alpha d$, under the constraint that $\alpha<(d+2\beta+2d(\frac{1}{2} - \frac{1}{\rKs}))^{-1}$ (see \eqref{C04sing}) and $\beta<1$ (see \eqref{HK3sing}).
 We will see in Section \ref{subsec:RieszKernel} that the best rate for a Riesz kernel of parameter $s\in (d-2,d-1)$ is

 which is obtained for $\alpha = \frac{1}{2(d+1)}$ and initial conditions satisfying \eqref{Hsing} with any $\beta\in (\frac{d}{\rKs},1)$ and $\rKs> \frac{d}{\beta-2 +d-s}$. \end{remark}

-In Section \ref{subsec:proofCor}, using an interpolation inequality between the results of Proposition \ref{prop:bound1} and Theorem \ref{th:rate2}, we obtain the following rate of convergence with respect to Sobolev norms: \begin{corollary} Let the same assumptions as in Theorem~\ref{th:rate2sing} hold.
+In Section \ref{subsec:proofCor}, using an interpolation inequality between the results of Proposition \ref{prop:bound1} and Theorem \ref{th:rate2}, we obtain the following rate of convergence with respect to Sobolev norms: \begin{corollary} Let the assumptions of Theorem~\ref{th:rate2sing} hold and assume further that ${u_{0}\in H_{\rKs}^\beta(\mathbb{R}^d)}$.
 Then, for any $\varepsilon>0$ and any $m\geq 1$, there exists a constant $C>0$ such that for all $N\in\N^*$,

 for $\delta\in(0,1)$ and $\gamma = \beta \frac{\rKs(\rKs-1-\delta)}{(\rKs-\delta)(\rKs-1)}$. \end{corollary}